AshwiniKV/visTree/README.md

 This package presents a novel visual representation of decision trees and shifts the primary focus to characterizing subgroups.
 This visualization is composed of a series of plots that display selected covariates, their splits and the relevant outcome's distribution.

 ## Latest news
-You can find the recent changes to the visTree package in the NEWS.md file
+The recent changes to the visTree package are listed in the NEWS.md file.